 Following the May 2019 Update, the next major release of Windows 10 is the Windows 10 November 2019 Update.
-Appropriately code-named for the second half of the year 2019, this update is still in beta testing with Slow Ring Windows Insiders and is already being distributed to the Release Preview ring — and it’s set to be released sometime in the fall.
+Appropriately code-named for the second half of the year 2019, this update has completed beta testing with Slow Ring Windows Insiders and is already being distributed to the Release Preview ring — and it’s set to be released to everyone in November.

-While it will not bring a major overall to Windows as previous versions have, there are still a few changes coming in 19H2.
-Here’s everything you need to know about the next major update coming to Windows 10.
+It will not bring a major overall to Windows, as previous versions have, but there are still a few important changes coming in 19H2.
+Here’s everything you need to know about the next major update to Windows 10.

 If your PC is running the May 2019 Update, the November 2019 Update will appear in Windows Update as a regular servicing update.
 When ready, you will see it under an Optional updates available section.
 You can then install it when you’re ready by clicking download and install now.